eliatra/opensearch-k8s-operator/CONTRIBUTING.md

 ### Feature Requests

-If you've thought of a way that the OpenSearch K8S Operator could be better, we want to hear about it.
+If you've thought of a way that the EOKO could be better, we want to hear about it.
 We track feature requests using GitHub, so please feel free to open an issue which describes the feature you would like to see, why you need it, and how it should work.

 ### Reporting bugs

-If you have the time and infrastructure, please test the operator in different environments and with different usecases.
+If you have the time and infrastructure, please test the EOKO in different environments and with different usecases.
 Should you find a bug, please report it using the GitHub issue tracker.
 Please provide the following information in your report:

 - Your environment (cloud provider, k8s distribution, etc.)
 - A description what you did, what you expected to happen and what actually happened